yinlongTh/English/Tenses.md

 </pre>

 #### 3. Perfect
-: Same as present perfect, but it <strong>refers to a time in the past, not the present</strong>.
+: Same as present perfect, but it <strong>refers to a time in the past, not the present</strong>. :old_key:
 <pre>
 <strong>Past Perfect</strong>
 - She didn't want to move.
 She had lived in Liverpool all her life.